YW767486516/AspNetCore.Docs/aspnetcore/grpc/client.md

 var client = new Greet.GreeterClient(channel);
 ```

 A channel represents a long-lived connection to a gRPC service.
 When a channel is created it is configured with options related to calling a service.
 For example, the `HttpClient` used to make calls, the maximum send and receive message size, and logging are options on `ChannelBuilder`.
-For a complete list of options, visit [client configuration options](xref:grpc/configuration#configure-client-options).
+For a complete list of options, see [client configuration options](xref:grpc/configuration#configure-client-options).

 Reusing a channel for gRPC calls offers performance benefits.
 Multiple gRPC clients can be created from a channel, including different types of clients.
-Concrete gRPC client types are light-weight objects and can be created when needed.
+Concrete gRPC client types are lightweight objects and can be created when needed.

 ```csharp
 var channel = CreateChannel("https://localhost:5001");